PhilV1tt/ankylosaurus/README.md

 No cloud.
 No subscription.
 No data leaves your machine.

-Named after a friend nicknamed Ankyl.
+Named after a friend named Ankyl.

 ---